MS Finnmarken (2001): History

 During a storm on the night of 13 November 2004, Finnmarken suffered damage to an emergency exit hatch as a result of breakers.
 The ship began to take on water and the captain made the decision to return to Ålesund where the ship was repaired and continued on its way a day later.

 The ship was leased for use as a hotel ship in connection with the development of the Greater Gorgon gas fields in Western Australia.
 The contract was for 18 months with the option of extending the lease for an additional 18 months, and was worth 135 million AUD.
 While in Australia the ship was painted all white and the car decks were converted into laundries and changing rooms.
 Finnmarken's return to Norway replaced MS Nordstjernen (built 1956).
 Before the ship returned to Norway, it was sent to Singapore in order to repaint and restore the ship to Norwegian standards.
 Finnmarken returned to Norway 16 February 2012 and began the regular route between Bergen and Kirkenes.

-During the first few months of 2020, the ship underwent a US$35 million renovation and was renamed MS Otto Sverdrup.
+In early 2020, the ship underwent a US$35 million renovation and was renamed MS Otto Sverdrup.
+In 2021, the ship joined the expedition fleet of Hurtigruten.
+From 2024, it was added back into the Hurtigruten fleet for bi-weekly sailings to the North Cape as part of their Signature product.
+Consequently, it was renamed back to its original name Finnmarken during a regular drydock in April 2025.